starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

 ```

 According to the `STARKNET_RPC` url, starkli can recognize the target
-blockchain network, in this case "sepolia", so it is not necessary
+blockchain network, in this case "goerli", so it is not necessary
 explicitly specify it.

 Unless you’re working with custom networks where it’s infeasible for